helkebir/CCMLE/README.md

 ## Demo

-We run CCMLE with a relative change bound of 0.01 on signal of 5000 samples constructed by the sum of two sinusoids, subject to zero-mean Gaussian noise with a standard deviation of 3.
+We run CCMLE with a relative change bound of 0.01 on a signal of 5000 samples constructed by the sum of two sinusoids, subject to zero-mean Gaussian noise with a standard deviation of 3.
 The results can be seen in the figure below.

 ![res.png](res.png)

-For the noisy signal, the computed deviation was 3.05, whereas after CCMLE, the resulting signal had a computed standard deviation of 0.38.
+For the noisy signal, the computed standard deviation was 3.05, whereas after CCMLE, the resulting signal had a computed standard deviation of 0.38.

 ## Dependencies

-This could should run both in Python 2 and 3, although only Python 3 has been verified to run.
+This code should run both in Python 2 and 3, although only Python 3 has been verified to run successfully.
 In addition, the following dependencies are required:

 - [`numpy`](https://numpy.org/)
 - [`cvxpy`](https://www.cvxpy.org/)